Economics has variously been said to be concerned with:

 Accordingly, the Economics curriculum at Franklin & Marshall College provides students with opportunities to study the discipline across the variety of approaches and/or to pursue depth in any approach.
 The sequence of introductory courses exposes students to both orthodox and heterodox themes and approaches, while the sequence of intermediate level courses emphasizes the core analytical techniques used in orthodox and heterodox abstract and applied theoretical work.
 Electives offer students the opportunity to explore both topical and theoretical special areas of interest.

-A major in Economics consists of a minimum of 10 courses.
+A major in Economics consists of a minimum of 10 courses, at least 8 of which must be taken at Franklin & Marshall College.
 Required are:

 ECO 100 and 103;